Matt Scott (sports journalist)

 Matt Scott is a British sports journalist.

-He is best known for his work in The Guardian newspaper in the 'Digger' column which was printed between 2007 and 2010.
+He is best known for his work in The Guardian newspaper in the 'Digger' column which was printed between 2007 and 2011.
 He was also an occasional contributor to the Guardian's Football Weekly podcast.
-He vacated his position at The Guardian in January 2011, having been employed there since 2003.
+He vacated his position at The Guardian in January 2012, having been employed there since 2003.
 Since then he has written for the Daily Telegraph and is a columnist for the website Inside World Football (IWF).

-He had previously worked for Sportsbeat, Worldsports and the Daily Star.
+He had previously worked for Sportsbeat, Worldsport.com and the Daily Star.